Digital health and technology

 - Social engagement and peer support

-The NHS app library has been established to help inform professionals and the public, with other organisations such as ORCHA providing searches for rated apps.
+The NHS app library has been established to help inform professionals and the public, with other organisations such as ORCHA providing searches for rated apps with a site set up for physiotherapy for CSP members.
 Aphasia software finder is an up to date website that can be used to find products relating to the condition.

 Healthcare professional bodies may have codes of conduct for using technology, as may local NHS Trusts and these should be followed by clinicians.